 It is important to note that until an award is made, there is no guarantee that the recommended financial resources will be available and that awards are made to the proposing institution and not directly to the PI.

-Those proposers selected for award by the CXC will be notified of the recommended funding level for their investigation.
+Those proposers selected for award by the CXC will be notified of the allocated budget amount for their investigation.
 Revised budgets will not be required to be submitted when the amount approved for funding is within twenty percent (20%) of the proposed amount.
 However, if there are separately funded Co-Is on the project, the PI must provide the Subawards Section, in writing, the revised information on how funds are to be allocated.
 In cases where the reallocation of funds will result in a difference exceeding 20% of the original budget submitted by the PI or any individual Co-I, a revised budget will be required to be submitted by that investigator.
 Awards to winning proposers will be implemented through the issuance of grants.
 No awards will be funded by the contract mechanism.

 Following selection and notification, the CXC will communicate formally only with the PI, or, in the event that the PI is unavailable, the CXC will communicate with the person identified in the proposal as the Observing Investigator.
 It will be the PI’s responsibility to respond to any questions concerning observational constraints or configurations.